-- The qualitative statement on potential effects was then translated and quantified into minimum thresholds at specific monitoring network sites (existing and proposed). - Lastly, a combination of minimum threshold exceedances representing undesirable results (when significant and unreasonable effects occur on any of the sustainability indicators) in the Basin was established.
+- 1. First, potential effects on the beneficial uses and users of groundwater, on land uses and property interests, and other effects were evaluated and described qualitatively. - 2.
+The qualitative statement on potential effects was then translated and quantified into minimum thresholds at specific monitoring network sites (existing and proposed). - 3.
+Lastly, a combination of minimum threshold exceedances representing undesirable results (when significant and unreasonable effects occur on any of the sustainability indicators) in the Basin was established.

-For this GSP and pursuant to GSP Emergency Regulations §354.28(d), groundwater elevations are used as a proxy for the depletion of groundwater storage and land subsidence sustainability indicators in areas where InSAR data are inadequate to monitor for land surface elevation changes.
+For this GSP and pursuant to GSP Emergency Regulations §354.28(d), groundwater elevations are used as a proxy for the depletion of groundwater storage and land subsidence sustainability indicators.

 Chronic Lowering of Groundwater Levels: Historically, measured and modeled future groundwater levels indicate no chronic lowering of groundwater levels has or will occur in the Basin.
 The qualitative description of undesirable results is chronic lowering of groundwater levels that causes a significant number of wells in the Basin to no longer be capable of being operated as designed for the confined aquifers of the Mound Basin.
 The results of analyzing groundwater levels, well data, and the groundwater model results indicate that groundwater levels could decline by a considerable amount below historical low levels in many areas of the Basin before a significant and unreasonable depletion of supply would occur.
 The analysis results for the groundwater supply depletion water level thresholds are supported by the lack of reported pumping problems during historical periods of lowered groundwater levels.
 However, the groundwater supply depletion water level thresholds can be hundreds of feet lower in elevation than historical low groundwater levels (especially for the Hueneme Aquifer), while for others they can be similar in elevation.
 Groundwater levels cannot decline significantly below historical low levels without creating risk for subsidence undesirable results.
 For these reasons, the minimum threshold for the chronic lowering of groundwater levels is set at the historical low levels.
-The qualitative description of undesirable results is chronic lowering of groundwater levels that causes a significant number of wells in the Basin to no longer be capable of being operated as designed for the confined aquifers of the Mound Basin.
-The combination of minimum threshold exceedances that is deemed to cause significant and unreasonable effects in the basinBasin for chronic lowering of groundwater levels is minimum threshold exceedances in 50% of the groundwater level monitoring sites in either principal aquifer, which is intended as a proxy for half of the pumping wells in the Basin.
-It is noted however, that because the principal aquifers are deep in the areas where wells are located, the minimum thresholds are also deep and the minimum thresholds for land subsidence therefore control how deep groundwater levels can decline before undesirable results would occur. ...
+The combination of minimum threshold exceedances that is deemed to cause significant and unreasonable effects in the Basin for chronic lowering of groundwater levels is minimum threshold exceedances in 50% of the groundwater level monitoring sites in either principal aquifer.
 This combination is intended to indicate significant and unreasonable effects are widespread in either principal aquifer.
 The measurable objective was set based on the reasonable margin of operational flexibility and was determined to be groundwater levels following wet phases that are sufficiently high to prevent groundwater levels from dropping below the minimum thresholds during a subsequent drought phase.

 Reduction in Groundwater Storage: The reduction in groundwater storage sustainability indicator is measured as the "total volume of groundwater that can be withdrawn from the basin without causing conditions that may lead to undesirable results."
 (GSP Emergency Regulations §354.28 (c)(2)).
-The reduction of groundwater storage is closely tied to groundwater levels; therefore, groundwater elevation minimum thresholds and measurable objectives for the chronic lowering of groundwater levels sustainability indicator are used for the reduction of groundwater storage sustainability indicator.
 The minimum threshold is set for the extraction rate not to exceed the sustainable yield (i.e., 8,200 AF/yr) for the Basin, which is the rate that is anticipated to cause water levels to go below the historical low.
 The reduction of groundwater storage measurable objective is 90% of the sustainable yield (i.e., 7,400 AF/yr), based on professional judgement and to account for uncertainty in the sustainable yield estimate.